Authorities: California man arrested in Iowa had ‘hit list’ - NewsBreak

 DES MOINES, Iowa (AP) — Authorities say a California man arrested in Iowa had an assault rifle, ammunition and a “hit list” that named President Joe Biden, former presidents Bill Clinton and Barack Obama, and others.

-The man has been charged with making threats to a former president.
+The man is charged with one count of making threats to a former president.
+Authorities say additional charges could be added by a grand jury in a later indictment.

+The defendant’s attorneys filed a notice Thursday that he intends to rely on an insanity defense.